sourcegraph/sourcegraph-public-snapshot/doc/user/code_intelligence/basic_code_intelligence.md

 You may occasionally see results from basic code intelligence even when you have uploaded LSIF data.
 This can happen in the following scenarios:

+- The symbol has LSIF data, but it is defined in a repository which does not have LSIF data.
 - The nearest commit that has LSIF data is too far away from your current commit.
 [The limit is 100 commits](https://github.com/sourcegraph/sourcegraph/blob/e7803474dbac8021e93ae2af930269045aece079/lsif/src/shared/constants.ts#L25) ahead/behind.
-- The current file doesn't exist in the nearest LSIF dump.
+- The current file doesn't exist in the nearest LSIF dump or has been changed between the LSIF dump and the browsing commit.
 - The _Find references_ panel will always include search-based results, but only after all of the precise results have been displayed.
 This ensures every symbol has code intelligence.

 ## What languages are supported?